Why HIPAA Compliance?

-To begin with covered entities must create plans that include policies and guidelines for physical, technical, and administrative safeguards.
-As a result they will protect the conﬁdentiality, integrity, and availability of PHI and electronic (e-PHI).
-An entity must also perform a full Security Risk Analysis to assess the health and security of their HIPAA program.
+To begin with, covered entities must create plans that include policies and guidelines that help safeguard the Protected Health Information (PHI) which the organization handles.
+This includes all forms of PHI such as that which is written, verbal and electronic.
+As a result, they will have to protect the conﬁdentiality, integrity, and availability of PHI and electronic (e-PHI).
+To be fully prepared an entity must also perform a full Security Risk Analysis to assess the health and security of their HIPAA program.

 Moreover, a HIPAA compliance plan holds providers and workforce members accountable for protecting PHI.
 Naturally this occurs through its policies, procedures and guidelines.
 In addition, the plan also outlines the consequences of a PHI breach or any violation of the policies in the compliance plan.
 By having a plan in place, it will help mitigate any breaches of PHI that might occur in the future.
 Finally, HIPAA compliance plans also ensure that all workforce members, which includes employees, physicians, volunteers and trainees are properly trained on how to handle PHI in all of its forms.

 HIPAA Compliance policies and procedures must be implemented to ensure compliance with the HIPAA Rules.
 Accordingly, these give individuals rights over their PHI and responsibilities to covered entities.
 The policies implement appropriate administrative, technical, and physical safeguards to protect the privacy and security of PHI.